mambelli/git-novice2/episodes/07-github.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - A local Git repository can be connected to one or more remote repositories.
-- Use the SSH protocol to connect to remote repositories.
+- Use OAuth via GitHub CLI or the SSH protocol to connect to remote repositories.
 - `git push` copies changes from a local repository to a remote repository.
 - `git pull` copies changes from a remote repository to a local repository.